jeffreyfeng99/SYDE_522_A3/README.md

 * Add maximum classifier discrepancy
 * Figure out gradient reversal?
 Is that necessary
 * Maybe just manually label some of the test set since too annoying to load to kaggle
+* Maybe just do it all in one notebook in colab...